enov/Aurora/guide/aurora/why.md

 - Aurora means more code.
 If you like database-centric, Auto-modeler ORM, and the speed it gives you to write an application, then Aurora is NOT for you.

-- ~~Loading and JSON encoding of hundreds of thousands deeply nested models, may not be of good performance, specially in older versions of PHP (5.3).
+- <s>Loading and JSON encoding of hundreds of thousands deeply nested models, may not be of good performance, specially in older versions of PHP (5.3).
-Customizing JSON encodings (Interface_Aurora_JSON_serialize/deserialize), using caching techniques might be of good help.~~ JSON encoding is much better now with the latest commits (labeled *performance*).
+Customizing JSON encodings (Interface_Aurora_JSON_serialize/deserialize), using caching techniques might be of good help.</s> JSON encoding is much better now with the latest commits (labeled *performance*).